ameliarahman/ameliarahman.github.io/_posts/2026-01-11-introduction-to-testcontainers.md

 Have you ever struggled with running test for your application?
 I’ve ever spent hours facing the flaky tests, only to realize the problem wasn't my code, it was the test environment.
-Sometimes, a test passes on my local but fails in CI because of a 'shared' database conflict.
-Or perhaps you've relied on mocks, only to find they aren't reliable enough to catch the issue.
+Sometimes, a test passed on my local but failed in CI because of a 'shared' database conflict.
+Or perhaps you've relied on mocks, only to find they weren't reliable enough to catch the issue.

 The answer for those problems is <a href="https://github.com/testcontainers" target="_blank"> Testcontainers</a>.